endymion1818/deliciousreverie-2023/src/pages/posts/talk-accessibility-you.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Accessibility and you - Delicious Reverie"
+title: "Accessibility and you"
 description: "I was invited to give a talk at London dev meetup JS Roundabout on the subject of accessibility.
 I recently discovered the talk has been put online ...
 "
-categories:
+tags: accessibility
 datePublished: 2021-01-26
 ---